 - Exposure to Toxic Substances: Oil and gas workers are frequently exposed to harmful chemicals on a regular basis.
 Examples include crude oil, natural gas, drilling fluids, solvents, and production chemicals.
 Repeated exposure to toxic substances can have many harmful, long-term effects on workers.

 Oil and gas well accidents can result in any number of serious and catastrophic injuries, including:

 - Wrongful death

 These injuries can take a major physical, emotional, and financial toll on workers and their families.
 Medical expenses can run into the tens or even hundreds of thousands of dollars, and this coupled with days, weeks or even months out of work can result in a financial hardship.
 In many cases, the injury is permanent and debilitating, meaning the injured worker may not be able to return to their job or participate in any type of gainful activity.

 How Oil and Gas Companies Are Cutting Corners and Causing Accidents

-- Product Liability Claim: Some oil and gas rig injuries are the result of faulty equipment.
-If this is the case, you may be able to file a product liability claim against the manufacturer, supplier, or distributor of the equipment.
+- A Product Liability Claim: If the injury was caused by faulty machinery or equipment, the injured worker may have a product liability claim against the designer, manufacturer, supplier, and/or distributor of the defective product.